-At this step, mRNA molecules are enriched from every sample due to oligo-dT-based purification from total RNA.
-We highly recommend using the pipetting robot to minimize the variation between sample preparations due to different volumes, times of purification, drying, elution, etc.
+At this step, mRNA molecules are enriched from every sample due to oligo-dT-based purification from the RNA pool in the lysate.
+We highly recommend using the pipetting robot to minimize the variation between sample preparations due to different volumes, purification times, drying, elution, etc.

-- Thaw the RNA samples on ice. - Thaw the FSB FL reagent at room temperature and mix well before use. - Prepare Program 1\Fragmentation on the thermocycler (set the lid at 100°C) and preheat it to 94°C
+- Thaw the cell lysate samples on ice. - Thaw the FSB FL reagent at room temperature and mix well before use. - Prepare Program 1\Fragmentation on the thermocycler (set the lid at 100°C) and preheat it to 94°C